What Kansas City lacks for startups

 15 August 2016

-In late 2015 and the early half of 2016, the hot topic around the Kansas City startup community was funding, specifically outside investment.
+In the early half of 2016, the hot topic around the Kansas City startup community was funding, specifically outside investment.
 There isn't enough of it.
 Which companies were moving away to get it.
 Which were staying here because of it.
 Whether the problem is actually late stage funding.
 Or whether you actually need outside investment at all.

 I've always disagreed that the problem is funding.
 The money will come if the companies we are creating are good enough.
-What Kansas City lacks is the people who have done it before.
+What Kansas City lacks is the

 I don't mean founders who have had an exit.
 I mean the people who those founders hire to help take their startup from product/market-fit to a healthy, sustainable business.
 The people that grow them from $1M in revenue to $100M and beyond.